neutron-org/neutron-docs/docs/neutron/tokenomics/overview.md

 There are 3 contracts that manage Neutron’s funds:

-- [The Reserve](reserve/overview) holds the vested NTRNs and sends them to the Treasury and Distribution contracts.
+- [The Reserve](reserve/overview) holds the vested NTRNs and sends them to the Neutron DAO core contract and the Distribution contract.
 Reserve tokens are vested based on on-chain activity: the more NTRN tokens are burned while processing block fees (see above), the more tokens get unlocked in the reserve;
 - [The Distribution](distribution/overview) contract is responsible for the second step of token distribution where tokens sent to this